Our Story

 Values

-- Empowerment: to share power and support a national network of leaders
+- Empowerment: supporting older to empower themselves and supporting a national network of leaders promoting change

 Our approach

-The unique approach involves bridging the evidence-to-culture gap through art and narrative based approaches.
+Our innovative programs bridge the evidence-culture gap through art and narrative based approaches.
 At the heart of our work is the Elder Leadership Academy, which recognises older people's capacity to co-lead change.

 The work we do